ubcdap/apra2018/README.md

-# apra2018
+# Smart Data: 3 Case Studies of Machine Learning in Fundraising Analytics
-####Materials to accompany the presentation, Smart Data: 3 Case Studies of Machine Learning in Fundraising Analytics
+Materials to accompany the presentation